dhavala/Surprise/doc/source/getting_started.rst

 A special case of cross-validation is when the folds are already predefined by some files.
-For instance, the movielens-100K dataset already provides 5 train and test files (u1.base, u1.test ... u5.base, u5.test).
-Surprise can handle this case by using a :class:`surprise.model_selection.split.PredefinedKFold`
+For instance, the movielens-100K dataset already provides 5 train and test files (u1.base, u1.test ... u5.base, u5.test). idly can handle this case by using a :class:`idly.model_selection.split.PredefinedKFold`
 object:

 .. literalinclude:: ../../examples/load_custom_dataset_predefined_folds.py